 This course will provide updated knowledge and skills to prepare the next generation of Long-Term (LTC) Administrators.
 This course will explore how to adapt an existing facility to the growing demands of culture change; details the organization and delivery of services; and furnishes the essential skills necessary to manage all aspects of LTC Administration.

-Academic Career: Undergraduate Course Component: Lecture Grade Component: Letter Grade
+Academic Career: Undergraduate Course Component: Lecture Grade Component: Letter Grade organizations.
+Academic Career: Undergraduate Course Component: Lecture Grade Component: Letter Grade Course Requirements: LVL: Junior

 HCM 1100 - MANAGEMENT, DESIGN, AND OPTIMIZATION OF HEALTHCARE PROCESSES